aka/ Constable’s Miscellany of Original and Selected Publications in the Various Departments of Literature, Science, & the Arts

-Copyright pages include publication data, in this case first printing in the series in 1928.
+Copyright pages include publication data, in this case, first printing in the series in 1928.

-Around 1934 jackets are redesigned with images or other artwork unique to each title.
+About the time new titles stopped being issued in the series (1932) some jackets are redesigned with images or other artwork unique to each title.
 This copy of Mansfield’s The Doves’ Nest is a 1934 reprint (first in the series, 1929).
 An expanded list of titles in the series is on the back of the jacket.
 The binding and book remain unchanged from the earlier design.

 A catalog from a 1928 title indicates press reactions to the revived series:

-A list of titles categorizes the series in to Anthologies, Fiction, Philosophy, Politics & Sociology…
+A list of titles categorizes the series into Anthologies, Fiction, Philosophy, Politics & Sociology…

 …Literature & Essays, and Revival Reprints (reprints of books long out of print).